src-d/guide/engineering/teams/methodology-ml.md

 - We write our papers in [Overleaf](https://overleaf.com) and post them to 🔑[src-d/papers](https://github.com/src-d/papers) once written.
 - We put all the code related to the paper (plot generation, stats computation, etc) into 🔑[src-d/papers](https://github.com/src-d/papers), too.
 - We describe our bright ideas in 🔑[src-d/feature-idea](https://github.com/src-d/feature-idea).
 - We do not forget to ask the Lead for extra days off if we had to work on the weekends.
+Reference: [holiday-policy](../../talent/flexible_holidays_working_schedule_remote_work.md#holiday-policy).

 ## Interviews